-Date of Report Location / suspected source Response taken No citizen reports of suspected illicit discharges were received by the town in 2017 Not Applicable None Required
+Date of Report Location / suspected source Response taken 2017 - No citizen reports of suspected illicit discharges were received by the town.
+Not Applicable None Required 2018 - No citizen reports of suspected illicit discharges were received by the town.
+Not Applicable None Required